U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

-What do I pay for in a gallon of regular gasoline?
+What do I pay for in a gallon of gasoline and diesel fuel?

 Other FAQs about Gasoline